 It is stunning how upbeat he is toward his wife on the one hand, and how heartless he is toward the child on the other . . . if it is a girl, that is.
 If it is a girl, throw it out.
 Sadly, this was all too common in Rome.
 Christians, however, became known for taking up the cause of orphans (girls, children of other races or with special needs—it didn’t matter), welcoming them into their families and raising them to adulthood.
 Here we have the conservative virtue of protecting the unborn, plus the progressive virtues of championing female equality and social justice.

 Third, as in Hitler’s Germany, the poor in Rome were coldly viewed as “useless eaters,” a drain on society.
-But in Christian communities the poor were treated with dignity and honor.
+The Russian dictator, Joseph Stalin thought similarly of society’s poor and marginalized, referring to them as the “insignificant, plentiful others.”
+But in Christian communities the poor and marginalized were treated with dignity and honor.
 There was a spirit of compassion and generosity—the sharing of wealth to narrow the income gap . . . a progressive value.
 But generosity was voluntary, not forced . . . a conservative value.
 I once heard someone say that though conservative with their bodies, the early Christians were promiscuous with their wallets.

 The Kingdom of God advances on earth as it is in heaven when the people of God, loved and kept by Jesus, assume a public faith that includes, but is certainly not limited to, government.
 Public faith enriches the world not by grasping for earthly power, but through self-donation.
 This is how Jesus transformed Jerusalem.
 This is how Christianity transformed Rome.
 This is how Christianity can transform any society, including our own.